 The next day, I strongly suggest a few things: call or text them, follow up with an email, follow them and their business on all social media platforms (people never do this, but you can), connect on Linkedin, and learn more about them and their business.
 Over the next few days, you will have to keep up with these conversations.
 This seems trivial and mundane, but this is where you really separate yourself from the crowd.
 So blow up their social notifications and get in front of them.
 Make plans and stick with them.

 Let me leave you with an example – I’m one of the people who usually knows (or thinks he knows) what to do in business.

 But, like many of you, I don’t always follow through.
 We all have excuses.

-Stay ahead of the crowd and stand out.
+Stay ahead of the crowd and stand out using the 3 keys to networking.
 That’s it.

 Prepare- Conduct basic research!

 How do you prepare for a networking event (if at all)?
 Good point, right?
 Well, most people don’t.
 We just don’t have the time (I hate that excuse).
 Nobody has time and everyone is busy.
 I get that.